kuangliu/xtorch/README.md

 })
 ```

-- `directory` is a folder containing images
+- `directory` is a folder containing images.
 - `list` is a list files containing the image names and labels/targets separated by spaces.

 ### `classdataset`
 Loads training & test data from disk.
 But unlike `listdataset`, there is no index list,